IntsI/beforeidie/README.md

 This will run WBO directly on your machine, on port 5001, without any isolation from the other services.

-## Troubleshooting

-If you experience an issue or want to propose a new feature in WBO, please [open a github issue](https://github.com/lovasoa/whitebophir/issues/new).

 <small>Demonstration server hosted by [openode](https://www.openode.io/)</small>